JaromirCharles/PMS/documentation/documentation.md

    To achieve rapid elasticity, a Load Balancer has been set up on both client and server which will scale up when the user demands increase.
 The Load Balancer will also scale down if the resources are not utilized by the consumers.

    Load Balancer?
 The load balancer allows us to scale up when a lot of requests come in and scale down when the requests retreat.
+A `Horizontal Auto scale Load balancer` is used to distribute the load over the client pods.
+The Load balancer runs on port `80` and redirects the incoming traffic to the client pods.
 5. `Measured Service`

    1. Cloud systems automatically control and optimize resource use by leveraging a metering capability at some level of abstraction appropriate to the type of service (e.g., storage, processing, bandwidth and active user accounts).
 Resource usage can be monitored, controlled and reported, providing transparency for the provider and consumer.

    **WE dont have this**

-#### Describe how multi-tenancy is implemented
+#### Multi-user Multi-tenancy

 <img src="/home/jaromir/Documents/PMS/documentation/database_model.png" alt="database_model" style="zoom:80%;" />

+Different companies and users are using the same cloud provided instance of our application.
+Multi-tenancy/user is accomplished with our database model.
+With this approach we achieved lots of resource sharing, but little isolation.
+One collection is used for all tenants, whereby each tenant in stored in a separate document, thereby isolating the tenants from one another which is the first step in tenant isolation.
+A sketch of the database model can be seen above.

-Multi-tenancy is achieved with our database model.
-This means we had to put a great deal of effort into ensuring that no data is being leaked.
-The database separates the data on a tenant level.
-This means that within our collection, each tenant has its own document, its own name-space.
+Since all tenants share the same database resource, ensuring that no data is being leaked is a priority.
+Within the collection, each tenant has its own document, basically its own name-space per say.
 And within each tenant's document, the tenant's jobs and employees and other fields are stored, making this information only visible for said tenant.

-To ensure that no information is being leaked to the wrong tenant or employee, each request made contains the respective tenant's name when making requests on company level as well as the employee's email when making employee requests.
+Another step taken to ensure that no information is being wrongfully leaked to a tenant or an employee, the application ensures that each request made from a tenant entails the respective tenant's name as well as requests made by employees contain the employee's email together with his/her associated tenant's name.

 ###### Describe why your application is cloud native, does it implement the 12F?